Dominic Fletcher

-Dominic Paul Fletcher (born September 2, 1997) is an American professional baseball outfielder who is a free agent.
+Dominic Paul Fletcher (born September 2, 1997) is an American professional baseball outfielder in the Cincinnati Reds organization.
 He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Chicago White Sox.

 Amateur career

 Fletcher attended Cypress High School in Cypress, California.
-As a senior in 2015, he was named the Orange County Register Player of the Year after batting .365 with 27 runs batted in (RBIs).
+As a senior in 2015, he was named the Orange County Register Player of the Year after batting .365 with 27 runs batted in (RBI).